 - Encourage children to go on the bouncy castle BEFORE having their face painted – otherwise they can end up quite messy!

 - Syreeta Oakes told us, ‘Hire the equipment for an extra hour after the fête ends, and while the PTA clean up, their children can use it.
 A little thank you that goes down a treat at our school!’

 - When booking big headline attractions, bear in mind that you may need to book at least 12 months in advance.

 - Nicky Wooster says, ‘We have runners to pick up floats and cover loo breaks, but we also give each external stall holder two complimentary drinks vouchers as a thank you.’

 - You will need a TEN to sell alcohol.
-If running a stall with alcoholic prizes, a TEN is not required - read our quick guide to event licensing.
+If running a stall with alcoholic prizes, a TEN is not required.

 - Clare Powell says, ‘Have an arena with performances, including dancing or music.
 This works as a great focal point and guarantees attendance by performers and their families.’